-Ulrich Sielaff: I wouldn't say it was hunters, but there was, as I mentioned, there was -- I think that there two men that worked here and I'm assuming they might of even been here tonight or today.
+Ulrich Sielaff: I wouldn't say it was hunters, but there was, as I mentioned, there was—I think that there two men that worked here and I'm assuming they might of even been here tonight or today.
 But I think it was kind of a regular occurrence, if not every day, certainly every other day, we always heard gunshots.
-And it was fun to be working up there and typically during the day, there'd be five or ten gunshots that we typically heard.
-But it turned out what it was, was a rifle that was down on the lower level and outside around the building, there was somebody shooting off a 22 rifle.
+And it was funny to be working up there and typically during the day, there'd be five or ten gunshots that we typically heard.
+But it turned out what it was, was a rifle that was down on the lower level and outside around the building, there was somebody shooting off a twenty-two rifle.
 And it turned out that over the years, the woodchucks had invaded the area, both probably inside and out of the building.
 And they were so destructive and so prolific that they dug under the foundation and actually caused damage where the bricks were falling in.

 Catherine Phan: Anyone else have any favorite spots or other memories or senses of this building?

 David Hamel: No.

 Ulrich Sielaff: I'm just amazed first of all at having seen the building in its state of disrepair.
 And kind of hearing the history of the business and realizing what incredibly rough shape it was in, and kind of having been kind of a building—well, David and Shelley as well, have done renovations and things, we realize what's involved even on a tiny scale compared to this.
 So the result of the work here is just stunning to us and we're just so happy that in some way we could have been a little part of it.